 The occupational therapist works with small groups and individual students to help with sensory processing deficits, social interactions and fine motor development.
-They may develop sensory diets or sensory breaks.
-Occupational therapists can help the classroom teacher to create an environment and provide visuals to increase readiness for learning.
-They work in gym class or at recess to teach social interactions.
-They consult with parents and teachers to provide the best outcomes for the student.
+They may develop sensory diets or sensory breaks and can help the classroom teacher to create an environment and provide visuals to increase readiness for learning.
+They can work in gym class or at recess to teach social interactions.
+The occupational therapist can consult with parents and teachers to provide the best outcomes for the student.